Lebanon vote results set to cement Hezbollah dominance - Journal du Cameroun

 Some voters also said that the sometimes absurd web of local alliances that saw some parties work together in one district and compete in others had put them off.

-With an hour to go before polling stations closed, several senior political leaders appealed for an eleventh-hour rush to the ballot boxes but stopped short of extending polling hours.

-If official results expected around noon confirm Hezbollah’s own estimates, the movement which Iran is essentially using for external operations will be better positioned to fend off any suggestion it should disarm.
+If official results expected in the afternoon confirm Hezbollah’s own estimates, the movement which Iran is essentially using for external operations will be better positioned to fend off any suggestion it should disarm.

 The leading voice calling for the Tehran-funded movement to give up an arsenal that has now grown to outgun the national army’s has been Hariri, who pollsters now say looks less certain than before to keep his job.